-The decision regarding whether to utilize the trade credit is an important task of finance manager.
+The decision regarding whether to utilize the trade credit is an important task of the finance manager.
 With the above calculations, it is easily possible.
-The manager knows the cost of other short-term borrowings by bank says 12%.
+The manager knows the bank’s cost of other short-term borrowings, says 12%.
 We can notice from the table that if the payment is made on the 11th day, the cost is highest.

-The cost of trade credit reduces with increase in the time of payment and it is the lowest on the last day of the net period.
+The cost of trade credit reduces with an increase in the time of payment, and it is the lowest on the last day of the net period.
 Under such a situation, the manager’s priority of actions would be as follows:

-- Pay at the end of the discount period (On 10th Day) and enjoy the free credit of 10 days along with a discount of 2%.
+- Pay at the end of the discount period (On the 10th Day) and enjoy the free credit of 10 days and a discount of 2%.

-- Pay at the end of the net period (On 30th Day).
-By the time, we have foregone the discount and already incurred a cost of 2%.
-It is better to utilize the whole period till which time the dues are going to be same.
-But, keep in mind that it should be last resort because compared to the cost of funds of the company i.e. 12%, it is much costlier (37.2%).
-Therefore, it is not advisable to use the trade credit till net period.
+- Pay at the end of the net period (On the 30th Day).
+By that time, we had foregone the discount and already incurred a cost of 2%.
+It is better to utilize the whole period until the dues are going to be the same.
+But, keep in mind that it should be a last resort because compared to the company’s cost of funds, i.e., 12%, it is much costlier (37.2%).
+Therefore, it is not advisable to use the trade credit till the net period.
 Option 1 is the best.

-In the table, we have taken more liberalized credit terms as an example.
-We see that if the terms are ‘2/10 net 60’, where the net period is increased by 30 days, it is still not beneficial when compared with 12% to 14.9%.
+We have taken more liberalized credit terms as an example in the table.
+We see that if the terms are ‘2/10 net 60’, where the net period is increased by 30 days, it is still not beneficial compared with 12% to 14.9%.
 If the credit terms are ‘2/10 net 90’, where net days are extended by 60 days, it is beneficial to use the trade credit (9.3% is less than 12%).

 Qualitative Costs of Trade Credit

-Following are the Qualitative Costs or Disadvantages of Trade Credit which are difficult to quantify but not advisable to be ignored at all.
+Following are the Qualitative Costs or Disadvantages of Trade Credit which are difficult to quantify but not advisable to be ignored.

 For allowing trade credit, a supplier incurs various expenses such as follows: